 - Staph infections including MRSA

 - Blood clots or pulmonary embolisms

 - Dental malpractice

 - Psychiatric malpractice

 - Chiropractic malpractice

-If you believe you have suffered because of medical malpractice in Brandon, Florida, contact Burnetti, P.A., for a free case consultation.
+If you believe you have suffered because of medical mal in Brandon, Florida, contact the medical malpractice lawyer at Burnetti, P.A., for a free case consultation.